memfault/interrupt/_drafts/offensive-programming.md

 }
 ```

-DefP sounds nice, and it is nice!
-The firmware that we write should never
+Defensive programming sounds nice, and it is nice!
+The firmware that we write
-catastrophically fail due to unforeseen circumstances if we don't want it to.
+should never catastrophically fail due to unforeseen circumstances if we don't
+want it to.

-DefP really shines when interacting directly with hardware, proprietary
+Defensive programming really shines when interacting directly with hardware,
-libraries, and external inputs that we don't have direct control over.
-Hardware
+proprietary libraries, and external inputs that we don't have direct control
-may have glitches or behave differently in various environments, heavyweight
+over.
+Hardware may have glitches or behave differently in various environments,
-libraries often are riddled with bugs, and the outside world will send whatever
+heavyweight libraries often are riddled with bugs, and the outside world will
-it wants over communication protocols.
+send whatever it wants over communication protocols.

-As with most things, DefP can be abused and the benefits become outweighed by
+As with most things, defensive programming can be abused and the benefits become
-the negatives.
-If many modules are layered on top of one another, each using
+outweighed by the negatives.
+If many modules are layered on top of one another,
-DefP techniques, bugs can and will be created, lost, and/or obscured.
+each using defensive programming techniques, bugs can and will be created, lost,

-{:.no_toc}
+and/or obscured.

 ### Problems with Defensive Programming

-The key to DefP is to use it at the exterior interfaces of your firmware.
-There
+The key to defensive programming is to use it at the exterior interfaces of your
-should be a thin but sturdy wall of DefP between the outside world and hardware,
+firmware.
+There should be a thin but sturdy wall of defensive programming
-and then the majority of your code inside the walls should be more aggressively
+between the outside world and hardware, and then the majority of your code
+inside the walls should be more aggressively checking for errors and yelling at
-checking for errors and yelling at developers when they do the wrong thing.
+developers when they do the wrong thing.

 <p align="center">
   <img width="600" src="{% img_url offensive-programming/internal-software.png %}" alt="internal-software" />
-  If code paths originate from or pass through the red zones, then DefP is likely a better approach.
+  If code paths originate from or pass through the red zones, then defensive programming is a good approach.
 </p>

 For instance, let's assume we have an internal function,